heiloworodl/StepMotor4windings/README.md

 #### bool StepMotor4windings::waveStep(int8_t Direction, bool waitForPeriod = true);
 #### bool StepMotor4windings::halfStep(int8_t Direction, bool waitForPeriod = true);
 #### bool StepMotor4windings::fullStep(int8_t Direction, bool waitForPeriod = true);
 The functions to do steps.
 The functions can do only one step at a time.
-The Direction argument determines the direction the step will be made: positive - one direction, negative - the other; if zero, only the power on/off state may be affected
+The Direction argument determines the direction the step will be made: positive - one direction, negative - the other; if zero, only the power on/off state may be affected.
+If waitForPeriod is true the functions wait for the minimal step period (see get_usStepMinPeriod() / set_usStepMinPeriod()) to elapse since the last step made or the last powering on or off and then perform the step.
+If waitForPeriod is false the functions check if the minimal step period already has elapsed since the last step or the last powering on or off; if yes, the functions perform the step, if no, the functions fail: the step wouldn't be made, the return value would be false.
+If the motor's power is off on the call of the functions it doesn't really affect the accomplishment of the step; the phase is changed in accordance to the Direction argument (if Direction == 0 the last phase is to be set

 #### uint32_t StepMotor4windings::get_usStepMinPeriod();
 #### void StepMotor4windings::set_usStepMinPeriod(uint32_t new_usStepMinPeriod);
 #### bool StepMotor4windings::readyForStep(void);